projectcalico/calico/reference/legal/calicoctl.md

 		1.2.
 "Contributor Version"

-		     means the combination of the Contributions of others (if any) used by a Contributor and that particular Contributor's Contribution.
+		     means the combination of the Contributions of others (if any) used by a Contributor and that particular Contributor’s Contribution.

 		1.3.
 "Contribution"